borgbackup/borg/docs/development.rst

 The tests are in the borg/testsuite package.

-To run them, you need to have fakeroot, tox and pytest installed.
+To run all the tests, you need to have fakeroot installed.
+If you do not have fakeroot, you still will be able to run most tests, just leave away the `fakeroot -u` from the given command lines.

 To run the test suite use the following command::